DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/installation_inputs.md

 ###Connect the following analog sensor connections to the Jaguar board:

 - **IAT**	Located in the upper middle section of the board near R27.
 This should be connected to the **TAN** wire on most GM vehicles.
-- **MAT**	Located in the upper middle section of the board near C28.
-This should be connected to the **** wire on most GM vehicles.
+- **MAF**	Located in the upper middle section of the board near C28.
+This should be connected to the **YELLOW** wire on the MAF sensor on most GM vehicles.
 - **CHT**	Located in the upper middle section of the board near R31.
-This should be connected to the **** wire on most GM vehicles.
+This should be connected to the **YELLOW** wire on the Coolant Temperature Sensor on most GM vehicles.
 - **O2**	Located in the upper right section of the board near R33.
 This should be connected to the analog linear output of your wideband O2 lamda sensor.
 - **TPS**	Located in the upper right section of the board near R34.
-This should be connected to the **** wire on most GM vehicles.
+This should be connected to the **DARK BLUE** wire on the TPS sender on most GM vehicles.
 - **TPS-5v**	Located in the top center of the board near D14.
-This should be connected to the **GREY** wire going to the TPS unit on most GM vehicles.
+This should be connected to the **GREY** wire going to the TPS sender on most GM vehicles.

 ## RPM/Position Sensors ##